Back To Heroes

 As the son of William A. Davidson, one of the original founders of Harley-Davidson, William H. Davidson worked his way through the company ranks from shop worker to president of the company.
 Davidson was a truly talented rider as well, winning the AMA National Enduro Championship in 1930.

 Davidson was born on September 2, 1905.
 He learned to ride during the 1920s and rode his motorcycle to work nearly every day, even well into his 70s.

 Davidson attended the University of Wisconsin, graduating with honors in business studies, and joined his family’s business in 1928.
 Instead of assuming a managerial position, Davidson started his career at the motor company by working on the shop floor.
-This proved to be valuable experience for Davidson, who took advantage and learned all he could about the manufacture of motorcycles.
+This proved to be a valuable experience for Davidson, who took advantage and learned all he could about the manufacture of motorcycles.
 He steadily worked his way through the ranks of the company.
-He became a foreman, and then worked as manager in a variety of departments, before becoming president of Harley-Davidson in 1942.
+He became a foreman and then worked as a manager in a variety of departments, before becoming president of Harley-Davidson in 1942.

 In 1930, Davidson, an avid rider, entered and won the legendary Jack Pine Enduro in Michigan.
 That victory earned him the title of AMA National Enduro Champion.